aspeakman/SolisControl/README.md

         current: 50 # discharge current setting in amps

 ```
-API credentials are held in the pyscript 'secrets.yaml' - details as follows:
+API credentials are held in the pyscript 'secrets.yaml' - replace xxxx in the following example:
 ```
 solis_key_id: "xxxx"
 solis_key_secret: "xxxx"